 We will only use personal information when the law allows us to and where it is necessary and proportionate to do so.

-We may also process data for non-law enforcement purposes such as when we recruit and vet potential employees, for staff administration, managing media relations, research and when we provide educational programmes and support.
+We may also process data for non-law enforcement purposes such as when we recruit and vet potential employees, for staff administration, managing media relations, research and when we provide educational programmes and support including media products such as podcasts or briefings to inform the public about the work of the NCA.
 Where we process data for non-law enforcement purposes, the processing is likely to be based on the following grounds: